Ripper-12/MovieApp/MovieApp/ReadMe.txt

 build the solution and ran the app and it works perfectly we can change and edit the rating now.

 12:10
-adding validation to the code.
+added validation rules to the Movie model. ran the app and look at the validation error for error messsages. examined the Details and Delete methods of the asp.net core app.